EvgeniyaGorobets/PGxVision/README.md

 3.  *computeGeneSetSimilarity*: Using the fully expanded gene sets from *expandGeneSets*, compute the overlap between the gene sets.
-All gene sets will at least contain the initial query gene, so pairwise overlap between gene sets will be non-zero.
+All gene sets will at least contain the initial query gene, so pairwise overlap will be non-zero.
 Currently, the package only supports similarity metrics based on the proportion of intersecting genes to total genes.
 4.  *buildNetworkPlot*: Plot the gene sets that were retrieved in *queryGene*, using their similarity scores from *computeGeneSetSimilarity* as edge weights.
 Gene sets that have high